Updated May 10, 2026

 Income Tax

-1-13.3%β’ Mining income is taxed as ordinary income upon receipt in California.
+1%-13.3%- Mining income taxed as ordinary income at FMV on mining date.

 Reporting Requirements